maximgeller/projects/web-app-flask/tutorial.md

  ```

  - requirements.txt
  For this one, open up your terminal and type `pip freeze`.
 A long list of dependencies (installed packages) will come up.
 You'll want to copy and paste this list exactly into `requirements.txt`.
-I'll put mine in here for reference, but I don't recommend using it yourself since your dependency versions might be different
+I'll put mine in here for reference, but I don't recommend using it yourself since your dependency versions might be different.
  <details><summary>My  File</summary>

 ```